ChahwanSong/DMS/README.md

   network adapters.
 - Configure interface bindings per worker using the agent YAML configuration so each process reports the correct interfaces and binds its control-plane client socket accordingly.
 The master only uses the control-plane adapter.
+You can advertise multiple data-plane interfaces per agent; the scheduler automatically load balances work across them.
 - Implement a site-specific `NetworkTransport` derived from `dms::NetworkTransport` to map to the HPC fabric (e.g., RoCEv2) and plug it into worker agents.
 - Extend `SchedulerPolicy` with policies tailored to server topology or storage locality.